Table of Contents

 Sodium first binds to the cotransporter, promoting the binding of potassium and chloride ions, followed by binding with a second chloride ion.

 Loop diuretic is a powerful inhibitor of Na+-K+-2Cl− cotransporter in the luminal membrane of the thick ascending limb of Henle’s loop, which acts by competing with the chloride site (seemingly the second chloride binding site).

 |Electrolyte||Reference range (mmol/L)|

-- Increased excretion of other electrolytes, such as chloride and potassium.
-Magnesium and calcium reabsorption are also inhibited, because their absorption in the thick ascending limb depends mainly on the positive lumen voltage gradient, which is lost with loop diuretics usage.
+An increased sodium excretion (natriuresis) and increased excretion of other electrolytes, such as chloride and potassium.
+Magnesium and calcium reabsorption is also inhibited because their absorption in the thick ascending limb depends mainly on the positive lumen voltage gradient, which is lost with loop diuretics usage.